inet-framework/inet-tutorials/wireless/doc/step1.md

 received correctly, but still collides with other signals causing their reception to fail) are optional.

-@note Naturally, this model of the physical layer has little correspondence to reality.
+NOTE: Naturally, this model of the physical layer has little correspondence to reality.
 However, it has its uses in the simulation.
 Its simplicity and consequent predictability are an advantage in scenarios where realistic modeling of the physical layer is not a primary concern, for example in the